uwe-app/website/site/docs/reference/helpers/import.md

 The `import` helper can be used to render templates; it is always an error if the template for an import cannot be found.

+## Arguments

+* `String|Path` The template name or file path.

+## Example

-This is useful when you have shared content for all the pages in a folder; for example you might want the same *footer* content for all the pages in a folder to add page related navigation.
+This helper is useful when you have shared content for all the pages in a folder; for example you might want the same *footer* content for all the pages in a folder to add page related navigation.

 First create a `footer.hbs` file in the folder and then each page can *import* it like this: